Innovative sufficiency solutions and business models for circular economy in the textile sector in Val-de-Marne

 Local engagement

 Additionally, most of the local waste recovery centers employ underprivileged individuals, and there is a predominantly female workforce in waste recovery centers and clothing retail organizations.
-The goal of the experiment is to help these individuals find an efficient business model that allows them to lead dignified lives while respecting the planet.
+The goal of the experiment was also to help these individuals find an efficient business model that allows them to lead dignified lives while respecting the planet.

 Participants